Louis Jadot - Clos de Vougeot Grand Cru Domaine 2016

 Wine rated (2019 guide) 96/100

 Jadot is one of 80 owners of tiny plots in this five-acre vineyard surrounded by walls.
-This wine is characterized as much by its rich and generous opulence as by its structure.
-An elegant bouquet blends with powerful black fruits and velvety tannins.
-The wine will develop slowly and surely, ready to be enjoyed from 2027 onwards.
+This wine is characterized as much by its rich, generous opulence as by its structure.
+An elegant bouquet blends with powerful black fruit and velvety tannins.
+The wine will develop slowly but surely, and will be ready to drink starting in 2027.

 Jancis Robinson